-In order to avoid a permanent exclusion, Netherhall may offer students alternative education, such as, online learning including but not limited to 'ALVIN' or EdClass, attendance in our Hobbs Centre.
+In order to avoid permanent exclusion, Netherhall may direct students to alternative education, such as, placements in partner schools, online learning or attendance in our Hobbs Centre.
 If offered, attendance at this provision is mandatory and will be monitored through standard attendance process.